Mobile compounding units, a.k.a. sterile compounding trailers

 • Requires water, electricity, and internet.
 This is where calling the trailer self-contained becomes strained.
 Yes, the trailer has a fresh-water tank and a generator, but those are temporary solutions.
 Should you need the trailer for an extended period, you will have to find more permanent water and electricity options.

 • Gray water tank.
 Water used to wash hands has to go somewhere.
-In this case, it’s a gray water holding tank.
+In this case, it goes to a gray water holding tank.
 Obviously, the tank has to be emptied when it gets full.
 Depending on how prolific your CSP production is, that could be more than once a week.

 • No restroom.
 Cross your legs or leave the trailer because there is no bathroom.

 • Customer support/service.
-I’m sure this will improve over time, but it’s been less than optimal.
+I am sure this will improve over time, but it has been less than optimal.

 • Limited availability.
-Apparently, it takes a while to build an MCU, so if you’re in the market for one you should look into it as soon as possible.
+Apparently, it takes a while to build an MCU, so if you are in the market for one you should look into it as soon as possible.

-2 thoughts on “Mobile compounding units, a.k.a. sterile compounding trailers”
+2 responses to “Mobile compounding units, a.k.a. sterile compounding trailers”

 1. That’s interesting that the MCU has self-contained utilities that make it feel like a pharmacy cleanroom.
 I imagine that it’s not ideal for everyone to work in an MCU, but it must be a nice alternative in certain environments.
 I would bet that the USP 800 compliance the MCU adheres to contributes to its convenience!